- An Introduction to Sixth Form

 An Introduction to Sixth Form

-There are currently some 260 students in Sixth Form, studying almost 30 A Level subjects, all of which are entry qualifications to university.
-Our A Level results are outstanding and, in 2015, The Times ranked us 27th UK State School for A Level results.
+There are currently around 280 students in Sixth Form, studying almost 30 A Level subjects, all of which are entry qualifications to university.
+Our A Level results are outstanding and the school is consistently in the top 100 schools in England for GCSE and A level.
 Staff are rigorous in their academic approach, expecting high standards and leading students on to become independent learners.

 Virtually all our Year 13 students go on to university, with almost 2/3rds consistently entering the Russell Group of higher educational establishments, including Oxford and Cambridge and Ivy League institutions.
 Those who do opt for employment post-18 have little difficulty acquiring the kind of position they desire and students have been successful on very competitive school-leavers’ programmes such those for as IBM, KPMG, PWC and Ernst and Young.
 In our most recent Ofsted, the Sixth Form at Loreto was judged "outstanding", the highest category awarded, in all respects: effectiveness and efficiency, achievements and standards, personal development and well-being, quality of provision, and leadership and management.